Rating/warnings: M for child abuse

 Prologue: A Storm in Time

-But the one currently shaking the Burrow to bits was too powerful even for him to admire.
+The one currently shaking the Burrow to bits was the most powerful he had ever seen.

 He jerked around in time to see Mrs Weasley grab him by the scruff of his neck and drag him into the centre of the room, jerking the curtains shut behind him, as a huge clap of thunder sounded and the room was lit up with lightning.